Five Self-Guided Day Tours in London

 When my fiancée and I traveled to London in 2013, we were a bit overwhelmed.
 Luckily, when I studied abroad in Lancaster, England, I shared a flat with two Londoners, Jon and Mae.
 They were ecstatic that we were visiting their home turf.
 Jon and Mae did not hesitate to put together a five-page guide of their favorite spots and “must-sees” for tourists.
 Within their guidebook, Jon and Mae planned day-long tours for us to see most of the highlights.
 The best way to see London is by walking as much as you are able.
 However, the tube (subway) system is efficient and easy to use.
-We utilized day passes for the tube several times to ease our exploration.
+We utilized day passes for the tube several times to ease our exploration and found luggage storage options at Kings Cross station – which is great if you’re just passing by and have a few hours to kill.
 Anyways, let’s get to the individual tours!

 Westminster will strangely invoke some degree of nostalgia, even if it is your first time visiting.
 From the hundreds of photographs and movie scenes, this section of the city has become quintessentially London.
 The best tube station to start the tour is at Embankment Station.
 From here, turn left to walk along the river until you reach Westminster Abbey and the Houses of Parliament.
 This area will also give you great views of Big Ben.
 Westminster Abbey does cost a fee to enter unless you attend Evensong, which I recommend doing.
 From this area, other places that are easily accessible are Buckingham Palace, St. James’s Park, Hyde Park, and Knightsbridge.